Get Ready Program

 THE GET READY VIRTUAL EXPERIENCE

 Students in the Get Ready program will prepare for the academic rigors of UD by getting a head start on courses over the summer.
-Each student will be registered for two one credit classes held over a four week period hosted online, and will complete the Get Ahead program with a final, one-week on-campus program to orient students to campus and prepare them to be successful in higher education.
+Each student will be registered for two one credit classes held over a four week period hosted online, and will complete the final fifth week as a one-week on-campus program to orient students to campus and prepare them to be successful in higher education.

 Students in Get Ready will: